CIS-566-Fall-2023/hw03-legos/README.md

 In this assignment, you will make a Houdini project that can convert any faceted mesh to a collection of LEGO pieces.
 You will continue your exploration of procedural modeling, while working with new Houdini nodes.

+Aditya has prepared [this video](https://drive.google.com/file/d/1G9gQGdfXqjnIJN506FEyxsK1wS7M55hL/view) to help explain some of the Houdini nodes you will use in this project.

 ![](lego_monster.png)
 ---